mattmattox/k8s-monitor-dns/README.md

 ExternalIP = 198.41.0.4 (This IP is used to verify the correct IP is being returned)

-Timeout = 10 (This is the timeout value for DNS lookups)
+Timeout = 10s (This is the timeout value for DNS lookups)

+Delay = 5s (This is the delay between checks)